portadesign/starter-pimcore5/doc/Development_Documentation/02_MVC/02_Template/02_Templating_Helpers/README.md

 <?= $this->inc(123, null, false) ?>
 ```

-In Pimcore 5, when passing parameters to something included with pimcore_inc(), these parameters are not automatically passed to Twig.
+When passing parameters to something included with pimcore_inc(), these parameters are not automatically passed to Twig.
 The parameters are passed as attributes to the included document, and should be passed to Twig via the document's controller action.

 Example: